tanaylab/metacells/README.rst

     For each cell, for each gene, the ``deviant_fold`` holds the fold factor (log base 2) between the expression level of the gene in the cell and the metacell it belongs to (or the most similar metacell for outlier cells).
-This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so for outliers, you should see some (non-excluded, non-noisy) genes with a fold factor above 3 (8x) which justify why we haven't merged that cell into a metacell; for cells grouped into metacells, you shouldn't see (many) such genes.
-If there is a large number of outlier cells and a few genes have a high fold factor for many of them, you should consider marking these genes as noisy and recomputing the metacells.
+This uses the same (strong) normalization factor we use when computing deviant (outlier) cells, so for outliers, you should see some (non-excluded, non-noisy) genes with a fold factor above 3 (8x), or some (non-excluded, noisy) genes with a fold factor above 5 (32x), which justify why we haven't merged that cell into a metacell; for cells grouped into metacells, you shouldn't see (many) such genes.
+If there is a large number of outlier cells and a few non-noisy genes have a high fold factor for many of them, you should consider marking these genes as noisy and recomputing the metacells.
+If they are already marked as noisy, you may want to completely exclude them.

 ``inner_fold`` per gene per metacell (computed by ``compute_inner_folds``)
     For each metacell, for each gene, the ``inner_fold`` is the strongest (highest absolute value) ``deviant_fold`` of